The History of libWiiPy, WiiPy, and NUSGet

 A little backstory that I think is helpful for understanding everything else is the context in which libWiiPy was created.

 Way back in 2021, I had been using NUSD to obtain the Wii Menu for my hidden DVD experiments, and was always a little frustrated by having to run such an ancient app through WINE just to download some files.
 I left it alone at the time though, because I was more focused on actually unhiding the DVD above everything else.
 Finally, in 2023, I cracked the code and got the DVD showing up, and at that point I wanted to automate the process in case anyone else wanted to mess around with it.
-Initially this was just a bash script (see wii-menu-visual-patcher), but I later tried making a Qt desktop app using PySide to make it a little easier to use and apply more modifications (see Wii-Menu-Patcher).
-I quickly ran into an issue with making that though, which was that I had to perform all of the operations by running tools like ASH.exe and Sharpii as subprocesses, as there wasn’t a library that I could hook into to do things myself.
-This was awkward and was really frustrating to work with, even for simple tasks like just checking the Title ID of the WAD that the user provided to make sure it was actually the Wii Menu.
-I settled on some workarounds like hashing the WAD and checking it against a list of known hashes, but it was clear that this idea wasn’t really going to work out as-is.
+Initially this was just a bash script (see wii-menu-visual-patcher), but I later tried making a Qt desktop app using PySide to make it a little easier to use and to make it easier to offer more possible modifications (see Wii-Menu-Patcher).
+I quickly ran into an issue while making that though, which was that I had to perform all of the operations by running tools like ASH.exe and Sharpii as subprocesses, since there wasn’t a library that I could hook into to do things myself.
+This was both awkward and was really frustrating to work with, even for simple tasks like just checking the Title ID of the WAD that the user provided to make sure it was actually the Wii Menu.
+For that, I settled on hashing the WAD and checking it against a list of known hashes, but it was clear that this idea wasn’t really going to work out as-is.

 Before starting on my own library, I did look around to see what my options were.
 Unfortunately, the only properly usable Wii library is libWiiSharp, and I was absolutely not going to be working in C#.
-I did find an older library called Wii.py that libWiiSharp was based off of, but it was ancient Python 2 and the only attempt at updating it didn’t support newer than Python 3.4 and had been abandoned many years prior.
-So it looked like I was going to be on my own.
+I did find an older Python library called Wii.py that libWiiSharp was based off of, but it was ancient and could only be run under Python 2.
+There was an attempt at updating it, but it didn’t support newer than Python 3.4 and had been abandoned many years prior, so it looked like I was going to be on my own.

 Enter WiiPy